AutoSpeedWatch automatically records speeding vehicles as an aid to Community Speed Watch (CSW) schemes.

 - Identifies the highest and most persistent speeders

 - Allows reporting of those speeders to the Police

-It is NOT an enforcement camera; It does not issue fines or directly penalise a speeding motorist.
+It is NOT an enforcement or ANPR camera; It does not issue fines or directly penalise a speeding motorist.
 It's like having a CSW team at the roadside but for longer hours and without getting cold and hungry!
 Unlike "Yellow box" enforcement cameras, AutoSpeedWatch distinguishes between vehicles that are persistently or particularly fast, and those vehicles where the driver has made an occasional mistake.
 This allows the police to prioritise their resources against the worst drivers.
 Excellent reporting means CSW groups get to see the true picture of speeding in their community, rather than a temporary partial view.

 - Connects CSW schemes together for better enforcement measures

 - Identifies worst case and persistent speeders, locally and wider

 - Allows targeted, prioritised traffic enforcement measures